Amazing (Westlife song)

 "Amazing" is a song by Irish boy band Westlife.
 It was released on 20 February 2006 as the third and final single from their sixth studio album, Face to Face (2005).
-The song peaked at number four on the UK Singles Chart.
+The song peaked at number four on the UK Singles Chart, making the group the first act in the history of the chart to reach the top five with each of their first 20 singles.
 It debuted with 16,316 sales in the UK alone.